LockOne/Cartowebsite/documents/README.txt

 The goal of this project is to improve and expand Tim's code and host it on a IP server.
-Our team's focus is on expanding the data sets and improving user interface, as well as having small scale animation on the cartograms.
+Our team's focus is on expanding the data sets and improving user interface, as well as having small scale simple animation on the cartograms.
 We left the details of the diffusion algorithm to the team in Session 2.

 The IP website shortened to http is:  tinyurl.com/visual-data-studio